Gadobangkong railway station

 Gadobangkong Station (GK) is a railway station located in Gadobangkong, Ngamprah, West Bandung Regency.
-The station, which is located at an altitude of +695 meters (previously +713 m), is included in the Bandung Operational Area II.
+The station, which is located at an altitude of +695 meters (previously +713 m), is included in the Operational Area II Bandung.
 The station is located not far from Jl.
 Raya Cimahi-Padalarang.
 Gadobangkong is the station closest to the regency seat and is the most eastern station in West Bandung Regency.

+Station layout

 Services

 The following is a list of train services at the Gadobangkong Station.